DesignSparkRS/RadioGlobe/README.md

 It is important to shut the Pi down correctly so that the SD card is not corrupted.
 Press and hold the `Jog` wheel until the shutdown message appears, then press the `middle` button to shut down.
 Wait more than 10 seconds before disconnecting the power.

 ### Stations
-There is a rather outdated stations.json file in the `stations` dir. `vfinel` maintains a much much larger and more up-to-date file at [stations.json](https://github.com/vfinel/RadioGlobe/blob/feature/update_stations/stations.json).
-It can be downloaded and copied to `/opt/radioglobe` then restart the service.
+There is a rather outdated `stations.json` file in the `stations` dir which contains all the station urls. `vfinel` maintains a much much larger and more up-to-date file at [stations.json](https://github.com/vfinel/RadioGlobe/blob/feature/update_stations/stations.json).
+It can be downloaded and copied to `/opt/radioglobe/` then restart the service.
 ```
 systemctl --user restart radioglobe.service
 ```